 - Pretrial proceedings begin, kicking off the discovery process.

 - Through it all, continued settlement negotiations take place.
 Most likely, you will reach a settlement during this stage after the defense counsel has seen all the evidence you will be presenting to the jury.

-- In the rare event that the matter proceeds to trial, the jury will hear the case and decide whether the defendant is liable and, if so, how much they shall award you.
+- If the matter proceeds to trial, the jury will hear the case and decide whether the defendant is liable and, if so, how much they shall award you.

 - The court enters a final judgment and award.

 - The defendant has the right to appeal the court’s decision.

 - If the jury does not find the defendant liable for your injury, you will not receive an award.

 Three additional things to consider in the Timeline of a Car Accident Lawsuit: